---

 "@type": "Answer",

-"text": "**A citation-first page must include a direct answer in the first 120 words, a structured table or list, an FAQ block, a proof strip with third-party sources, and a scope statement.** These elements ensure AI engines can cleanly extract, summarize, and verify facts to include in their synthesized answers.
-Missing any of these elements reduces citation density and the likelihood of being recommended."
+"text": "**A citation-first page must include a direct answer in the first 120 words, structured tables or lists, and an FAQ block.** It should also feature a proof strip with third-party sources and a scope statement defining who the product is \"best for\" to ensure accurate AI attribution and reduce hallucination risk."

 }